 Application Review Process

-To be considered for the Spring 2014 Nursing Review a student must:
+To be considered for the review a student must:

 After review of the above requirements, if you meet the established eligibility requirements, please apply through NYIT Admissions department.

-After review of the above requirements, if you meet the established eligibility requirements, you must send a note of intent via email by Friday, November 1, 2013 indicating your desire to be evaluated for the Spring 2014 Nursing Review.
+After review of the above requirements, if you meet the established eligibility requirements, you must send a note of intent via email by Monday, March 3, 2014 indicating your desire to be evaluated for the Fall 2014.

 - Use only your NYIT email address to submit your request